 Seasons: Spring at Free State NBG

 Spring (September - November) is probably the busiest time in the Garden.
 Plants awaken from their winter slumber and the Garden comes to life again with a multitude of gorgeous flowers.
-The greatest variety of biodiversity is to be seen at this time, making it a great time to visit.
+A great variety of biodiversity is to be seen at this time, making it an ideal time to visit.

-Among other species Harrow-breaker (Erythrina zeyheri) is the most prominent season indicator during spring when it resprouts with its brilliant scarlet flowers.
+Among other species, the harrow-breaker (Erythrina zeyheri) is the most prominent indicator of spring when it resprouts with its brilliant scarlet flowers.

-At the same time, late in spring, the Free State's emblem flower, the Orange River lily (Crinum bulbispermum), comes into flower.
+Towards the end of spring, the Free State's emblem flower, the Orange River lily (Crinum bulbispermum), comes into flower.

-It is at this time of the year when the Garden welcomes migrant swallows, and together with a host of other bird species, they start to build their nests and prepare for the summer breeding season.
+At this time of the year the Garden welcomes back migrant swallows.
+Together with a host of other bird species, they start to build their nests and prepare for the summer breeding season.